-This revision opened a pathway for replacing the designated thorough QT (TQT) study with an evaluation of ECG data collected in clinical pharmacology studies where sufficiently high concentrations of the drug and its abundant metabolites were achieved.
-In most cases, this new emerging standard has been implemented in first-in-human (FIH) studies, in which doses often are pushed to maximum tolerated doses (MTD).
-At the same time as the 2015 E14 revision was endorsed in all regions, studies were published illustrating that C-QTc analysis applied to FIH trials could replace the regulatory need for a stand-alone TQT study.^{8,9} As an example, lemborexant is indicated for the treatment of insomnia and was approved by the FDA in December 2019.
-In the development program, C-QTc analysis was implemented in two multiple ascending dose (MAD) studies: one conducted after completion of the single ascending dose (SAD) phase and the second conducted to bridge pharmacokinetics (PK) and safety in a Japanese population.
+This revision opened a pathway for replacing the designated 'thorough QT (TQT) study' with evaluation of ECG data collected in clinical pharmacology studies, in which sufficiently high concentrations of the drug and its abundant metabolites were achieved.
+In most cases, this new emerging standard has been implemented in First-in-Human (FIH) studies, in which doses often are pushed to maximum tolerated doses (MTD).
+At the same time as the 2015 E14 revision was endorsed in all regions, studies were published that illustrated that C-QTc analysis applied to FIH trials could replace the regulatory need for a stand-alone TQT study^{8,9}.
+As an example, lemborexant is indicated for treatment of insomnia and was approved by FDA in December 2019.
+In the development program, C-QTc analysis was implemented in 2 multiple-ascending-dose (MAD) studies; one conducted after completion of SAD and the second to bridge pharmacokinetics (PK) and safety into a Japanese population.
 Six dose groups with 8 healthy subjects in each (2 on placebo) with doses between 2.5 and 75 mg lemborexant were evaluated in the first MAD study.
-Three dose groups were evaluated in Japanese subjects and one dose group was evaluated in non-Japanese subjects (at 10 mg) in the bridging study.
+Three dose groups were evaluated in Japanese subjects and one in non-Japanese (at 10 mg) in the bridging study.
 Dosing was once daily in the evening 30 minutes before habitual bedtime for 14 days.
 Serial ECG monitoring paired with PK blood sampling was implemented in both studies.
-Replicate 12-lead ECGs were extracted from continuous ECG recordings (using Holter monitors) at time points when the subjects were supinely resting, as prespecified in the protocols.
-In Figure 1,
+Replicate 12-lead ECGs were extracted from continuous ECG recordings (Holters) at time points at which subjects were supinely resting, as prespecified in the protocols.
+In Figure 1, the result from the C-QTc analysis performed on data pooled from these 2 studies is shown.
+The slope of the C-QTc relationship was very shallow and not statistically significant: -0.00002 msec per ng/mL (90% confidence interval (CI):